 (ii) Section 814(b) of the National Defense Authorization Act for Fiscal Year 2012 (Pub.
 L. 112-81) requires that the threshold established in 10 U.S.C.
 2253(a)(2) for the acquisition of right-hand drive passenger sedans be included in the list of dollar thresholds that are subject to adjustment for inflation in accordance with the requirements of 41 U.S.C.
 1908, and is adjusted pursuant to such provisions, as appropriate.

-(d) A matrix showing the most recent escalation adjustments of statutory acquisition-related dollar thresholds is available at .
+(d) A matrix showing the most recent escalation adjustments of statutory acquisition-related dollar thresholds is available at PGI 201.109 .

 201.170 Peer reviews.